All Products

 Note

-If you have already created a Paimon table in a Paimon Catalog, you can use the table directly without creating it again.
+If you have already created a Paimon table in the Paimon Catalog, you can use it directly without recreating the table.

-• If you create a temporary Paimon table in another catalog, you must specify the connector parameter and the storage path of the Paimon table.
-The syntax is as follows.
+• If you create a temporary Paimon table in another Catalog, you must specify the connector parameter and the storage path of the Paimon table.
+The syntax for creating a Paimon table is as follows:

 CREATE TEMPORARY TABLE paimon_table (